roccomilicic/roccomilicic/README.md

 ## Hi I'm Rocco👋

+I'm Rocco Milicic, a final year Bachelour of Computer and Information Sciences student at AUT.
+I'm actively looking for a Software Development role to kickstart my career straight out of university!

 ## 🔭 What I have been and am currently working on ...

 ### MNNN Stack for ENSE701